Szhenger/speller/README.md

 * The increased number of buckets (`N = 28`) also helps spread the words more evenly, which further improves the spell-checker’s real-world performance by keeping lookup times low, even with large dictionaries.

 `speller.c`:
 The speller.c file serves as the main driver for the spell-checking program.
 Its primary purpose is to coordinate the process of loading a dictionary, checking the spelling of words in a text file, and reporting any misspellings along with relevant performance statistics.
-While you don’t need to modify speller.c, understanding how it interacts with dictionary.c is crucial for implementing an efficient spell-checker.
 Let’s walk through its functionality:
 * Program Structure and Usage:
-    * The speller.c file is structured to handle two key inputs:
+    * The `speller.c` file is structured to handle two key inputs:
         * Dictionary file: A list of lowercase words, one per line, used to check against the input text.
 The dictionary can either be provided as a command-line argument or defaults to `dictionaries/large` if no dictionary is specified.
         * Text file: The file to be spell-checked, which contains the words that will be compared to the loaded dictionary.
 * Loading the Dictionary: